lvclark/polyRAD/README.md

 replacing the file name with the one you just downloaded.

+## Tutorial

+The tutorial document for the package is available [on Github](https://github.com/lvclark/polyRAD/raw/master/vignettes/polyRADtutorial.pdf).

 ## Funding

 This material is based upon work supported by the National Science Foundation under Grant No.